joakimwallmark/irtorch/docs/source/installation.rst

 ---------------------------
 **Prerequisites**

 Ensure you have Python 3.10 or later installed on your system.
 If not, download and install it from `Python's official website <https://www.python.org/downloads/>`__.
+We suggest you check the option to add python.exe to PATH during installation to be able to run Python from the command line.

 **Installing IRTorch**

-You can install IRTorch directly from the Python Package Index (PyPI) or from GitHub.
+You can install **IRTorch** directly from the Python Package Index (PyPI) or from GitHub.

 **Install from PyPI**